dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-steps-1proposal.md

 Anyone who owns an eligible NNS neuron with enough stake can submit an NNS proposal to create an SNS for a given dapp.
 Of course it is crucial to set the right parameters in this proposal.
-You can also find an example how this command is used [here](https://github.com/dfinity/sns-testing/blob/main/propose_sns.sh).
+You can also find an example of how this command is used [here](https://github.com/dfinity/sns-testing/blob/main/propose_sns.sh).

 :::info